Success Stories ~ The Card Gallery

 My career began in the travel industry, a world away from wedding stationery but offered invaluable learning.
 I was fortunate and gained lots of experience working for large organisations in all different areas of business including marketing, product buying, commercial, customer services and operations.
 I completed a Masters of Business Administration along the way and so built up lots of transferable skills and knowledge.
 I’d always enjoyed crafting but had never realised that I could turn it into a business.
 When my husband and I were planning our wedding, I found the wedding stationery aspect to be very expensive and it wasn’t exactly what I had wanted in terms of design – the idea of a card based business was born and the rest as they say is history.
-I formed The Card Gallery in 2004, initially doing everything from meeting with customers, designing the wedding stationery, to making it, answering all queries and delivering it – there’s now a team of 8 of us and 2 websites, www.thecardgallery.co.uk which offers stationery for all occasions and www.treeofhearts.co.uk which specialises purely in wedding stationery.
+I formed The Card Gallery in 2004, initially doing everything from meeting with customers, designing the wedding stationery, to making it, answering all queries and delivering it – there’s now a team of 8 of us and 2 websites, www.thecardgallery.co.uk (This site/resource is no longer available) which offers stationery for all occasions and www.treeofhearts.co.uk which specialises purely in wedding stationery.

 What has been the biggest challenge you’ve overcome so far in your business?

 In 2012 we were affected by changes Google made to its algorithm, meaning that our online search rankings dropped from high, first page positions on Google to much lower positions and overnight our business dropped drastically.
 Being an online based business this was a massive challenge, but over the past 2 years we’ve improved our rankings and diversified into new markets and new distribution channels.